National Aeronautics and Space Administration

 After spending 10 months as a NASA Representative to the Harvard/MIT Smart Medical Systems Team of the National Space Biomedical Research Institute in Boston, Massachusetts, he worked as the lead Flight Surgeon for Expedition 7 to the ISS in 2003, supporting from Russia, Kazakhstan, and Houston.
 Until he was selected as an astronaut candidate, Dr. Marshburn served as Medical Operations Lead for the space station.
 Activities included development of the biomedical training program for flight surgeons and astronaut crew medical officers, and managing the station’s Health Maintenance System.

 Selected by NASA in May 2004, Dr Marshburn completed astronaut candidate training in February 2006.
 Training included scientific and technical briefings, intensive instruction in shuttle and International Space Station systems, physiological training, T-38 flight training, and water and wilderness survival training.
 He was qualified for various technical assignments within the Astronaut Office and future flight assignments as a mission specialist.
 Dr. Marshburn completed his first spaceflight in July 2009, logging more than 376 hours in space, and 18 hours and 59 minutes of EVA in three spacewalks.
-Dr. Marshburn is currently serving as Flight Engineer for Expedition 35.
+He launched to the International Space Station as a flight engineer in December 2012.
+While onboard the station, he logged more than 146 days in space and 5 hours and 30 minutes of EVA time in an emergency spacewalk to replace a leaking ammonia pump.

 SPACE FLIGHT EXPERIENCE: STS-127, International Space Station Assembly Mission 2J/A, Endeavour (July 15 through July 31, 2009) delivered the Japanese-built Exposed Facility (JEM-EF) and the Experiment Logistics Module Exposed Section (ELM-ES) to the space station.
 The crew completed the construction of the KIBO Japanese Experiment Module, installed scientific experiments on its Exposed Facility and delivered critical spare parts and replacement batteries to the orbital complex, in addition to transferring 24,638 pounds of hardware and 1,225 pounds of water to the station.
 While the shuttle was docked to the station, the mission featured a record 13 astronauts working aboard the station representing all five International Partners - NASA, the Russian Space Agency, the Canadian Space Agency, the European Space Agency and the Japanese Space Agency (JAXA).
 Marshburn performed three spacewalks for a total of 18 hours and 59 minutes of EVA.
 The mission was accomplished in 248 orbits of the Earth, traveling 6,547,853 million miles in 15 days, 16 hours, 44 minutes and 58 seconds.

-Expedition 34/35 to the International Space Station - On December 19, 2012, Dr. Marshburn launched aboard Soyuz TMA-07M from the Baikonur Cosmodrome in Kazakhstan, along with crewmembers Chris Hadfield of the Canadian Space Agency and Russian Cosmonaut Roman Romanenko.
-The crew was welcomed aboard the station by Expedition 34 commander Kevin Ford and cosmonauts Evgeny Tarelkin and Oleg Novitskiy.
-Dr. Marshburn is scheduled to return to Earth in May 2013.
+Expedition 34/35 (December 19, 2012 to May 14, 2013) - Dr. Marshburn launched aboard Soyuz TMA-07M from the Baikonur Cosmodrome in Kazakhstan, along with crewmembers Chris Hadfield of the Canadian Space Agency and Russian Cosmonaut Roman Romanenko.
+The crew was welcomed aboard the station by Expedition 34 commander Kevin Ford and cosmonauts Evgeny Tarelkin and Oleg Novitskiy, who departed March 15, 2013 and were replaced by Chris Cassidy, Pavel Vinogradov and Alexander Misurkin on March 23.
+The mission was accomplished in 2,336 orbits of the Earth and traveled almost 62 million miles.